DominikUrbaniak/ros2_distributed_control_system/README.md

-# ROS 2 Distributed Control System
+# Distributed Control System using ROS 2

 This repository links three experiments: